A List of Decisions to Make When Ordering Your New Manufactured Home

 When buying a new manufactured home, delivery to the site may be included in the price of the home if the site is within a certain distance.
 Some dealers may calculate and charge the cost of delivery operations separately, or may leave the delivery process open to the manufactured home buyer.
 It is best to ask this question when purchasing your home.

-If you’re ready to make your homeownership dream a reality, a manufactured home may be the way to go.
+If you’re ready to realize your homeownership dream, a manufactured home may be the way to go.
 With a little research and planning, you could move into your new home in no time.